rw-a/valentines-day/README.md

 ### Step 2: Create and Sell Ticket Codes
 1. Go the [admin](https://statehigh.pythonanywhere.com/admin/ticketing/ticketcodepdf/) and create a new TicketPDF object (pick the item type and the number of codes you want for that item).
-2. Ensure you pick an appropriate number of ticket codes to generate for each item (in 2022, there were ~800 chocolates, ~1500 roses, ~400 serenades, ~120 special serenades).
+2. Ensure you pick an appropriate number of ticket codes to generate for each item.
+You probably want to generate a bit more for each than were sold in the previous years.
-3. Note that only one ticket request can exist at a time.
-If you a second one, it will override the previous one (it won't be deleted but it might order the tickets incorrectly).
+  - In 2022, there were ~800 chocolates, ~1500 roses, ~400 serenades, ~120 special serenades.
+  - In 2023, there were ~900 chocolates, ~1250 roses, ~600 serenades, ~100 special serenades.
+  - Note: you can always generate more later if required.
-4. You should be redirected to a page of a PDF.
+3. You should be redirected to a page of a PDF.
 (If you want to go back to this page, visit [the page you were on before](https://statehigh.pythonanywhere.com/admin/ticketing/ticketcodepdf/) and click on the link under the *url* heading of the ticket request.
-5. Print out all the PDFs and cut them out.
+4. Print out all the PDFs and cut them out.
-6. Repeat this for all item types (Chocolate, Rose, Serenade, Special Serenades)
+5. Repeat this for all item types (Chocolate, Rose, Serenade, Special Serenades)
-7. Sell the individual ticket codes to the students.
+6. Sell the individual ticket codes to the students.

 ### Step 3: Redeem Tickets (this step is for students not prefects)
 1. Buy a ticket code from the prefects for the item type that you want (e.g. if you want a serenade, buy a serenade code).